 Extended Metaphor Definition

-The term “extended metaphor” refers to a comparison between two unlike things that continues throughout a series of sentences in a paragraph, or lines in a poem.
-It is often comprised of more than one sentence, and sometimes consists of a full paragraph.
+The term “extended metaphor” refers to a comparison between two, unlike things that continue throughout a series of sentences in a paragraph, or lines in a poem.
+It is often comprised of more than one sentence and sometimes consists of a full paragraph.

 Extended Metaphor Examples in Prose

 Example #1: Seize the Night By Dean Koontz

 “Bobby Holloway says my imagination is a three-hundred-ring circus.
 Currently I was in ring two hundred and ninety-nine, with elephants dancing and clowns cart wheeling and tigers leaping through rings of fire.
 The time had come to step back, leave the main tent, go buy some popcorn and a Coke, bliss out, cool down.”